ncastelli76/cs-movie-recommendation/models/README.md

 To start model(s) after git clone or git checkout:

-a: place real movies2.csv and regularFeatures.csv into cs-movie-recommendation/models/rac2.
-Current ones are limited in size per github 20M cut-off.
-These files can be extracted from models.tgz archive I have placed into shared one-drive
+a: set environment variable to define full path to service data folder: for bash: export REC_BASE_DIR='/Users/ali/Workspaces/WPI/cs-movie-recommendation/' or you-path/cs-movie-recommendation

-b: set environment variable to define full path to service data folder: for bash: export REC_BASE_DIR='/Users/ali/Workspaces/WPI/cs-movie-recommendation/'
+added a function in db.ts that calls python service and recovers movie ids for similar movies from database

-c: start service (could it be done via npm?)
+b: start service (could it be done via npm?)
 AI-MBP-2:models ali$ python3 service.py
  * Serving Flask app 'service'
  * Debug mode: on